ibm-cloud-docs/Registry/registry_release_notes.md

 Learn about the latest changes to {{site.data.keyword.registrylong}} and Vulnerability Advisor.
 The changes are grouped by date.
 {:shortdesc}

+## 19 November 2020
+{: #19nov2020}

+### You can use Portieris to enforce container image security
+{: #19nov2020_portieris}

+With effect from 19 November 2020, [Container Image Security Enforcement](/docs/Registry?topic=Registry-security_enforce) is deprecated.
+To enforce container image security you can use [Portieris](https://github.com/IBM/portieris){: external}.
+You can use Portieris to control where images are deployed from, enforce Vulnerability Advisor policies, and ensure that [content trust](/docs/Registry?topic=Registry-registry_trustedcontent) is properly applied to the image.

 ## 21 October 2020
 {: #21oct2020}